swisnl/jQuery-contextMenu/README.md

 ## HTML5 Compatibility ##

-Firefox 8 implemented contextmenu using the 'menuitem' tags for menu-structure.
-The specs however state that 'command' tags should be used for this purpose. $.contextMenu accepts both.
+Firefox 8 implemented contextmenu using the &lt;menuitem&gt; tags for menu-structure.
+The specs however state that &lt;command&gt; tags should be used for this purpose. $.contextMenu accepts both.

 Firefox 8 does not yet fully implement the contextmenu specification ([Ticket #617528](https://bugzilla.mozilla.org/show_bug.cgi?id=617528)).
 The elements
 [a](http://www.whatwg.org/specs/web-apps/current-work/multipage/commands.html#using-the-a-element-to-define-a-command),